| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 of these return tuples when applied to such arguments, except

-(which returns a truth value), the do
+null (which returns a truth value), the do/dowith

-(which always returns
+functions (which return ()) and cat (which always returns

-if you want to concatenate a collection of
+a list; use tuplecat if you want to concatenate a collection of

 tuples instead).

-Also note that the reverse
+Also note that the reverse and tuplecat operations are

 actually overridden with much faster C versions in the clib.q